Israel Innovation Authority

 Series A in 2020

-RFISee is focused on developing advanced radar technology aimed at enhancing the safety and functionality of autonomous vehicles, drones, and robots.
-The company is creating the world's first 4D imaging radar on a single chip, which features high-resolution, low-cost radar sensors.
-These sensors are capable of generating real-time 3D location and velocity maps of surrounding objects, thereby facilitating greater automation in driving.
-RFISee's innovative approach is set to disrupt the transportation industry by enabling safer vehicles and introducing new business models.
-The technology is particularly well-suited for the autonomous car market, which is experiencing rapid growth, as radar systems are reliable in various weather and lighting conditions, making them a preferred choice in military and defense applications.
+RFISee is focused on developing innovative radar technology aimed at enhancing the safety of autonomous vehicles.
+The company is creating the world's first 4D imaging radar on a single chip, which utilizes high-resolution, low-cost radar sensors to produce real-time 3D location and velocity maps of surrounding objects.
+This advanced technology is designed to support the automation of driving, paving the way for safer vehicles and enabling new transportation modes and business models.
+RFISee's radar systems are particularly beneficial due to their robustness, functioning effectively in various weather and light conditions, a characteristic that aligns with the needs of the rapidly growing autonomous car market.

 Indoor Robotics